scheldemonitor/scheldemonitoR/README.md

 `scheldemonitoR` provides functionality to access data from the [ScheldeMonitor](https://www.scheldemonitor.org/nl) database hosted by the Flanders Marine Institute (VLIZ).
+It also provides functions to aggregate and plot data.

 ## Installation